ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_microbit.md

 Understanding this requires a bit of knowledge about Arm assembly and calling conventions.
 A compiler that follows the [Arm assembly procedure call standard][AAPCS] generated this code in C. In this document, Table 2 in section 5.1.1 defines how the compiler should use available registers when calling a function.

 Registers r0 to r3 pass arguments to a function, which may return something into r0.
-Using x, you can inspect the content of those arguments:
+Using `x`, you can inspect the content of those arguments:

     (gdb) x/xw 0x1f330
     0x1f330:	0x20002880

 r0 contains a pointer to address 0x20002880, which is the application RAM.
-This is probably a Serial object because you expect this call to be "serial.printf(string)".
+This is probably a Serial object because you expect this call to be `serial.printf(string)``.
 You'll come back to this later.
 For the moment, see what is put in r1 before the call.
 It is a pointer to the stack.
-The called function (callee) is not supposed to modify the stack after the address ''$sp'' that it gets at the time of the call, so ''$sp'' is the same before and after the call:
+The called function (callee) is not supposed to modify the stack after the address `$sp` that it gets at the time of the call, so `$sp` is the same before and after the call:

     (gdb) x/4x $sp
     0x20003fe8:	0x6c6c6548	0x6f77206f	0x0d646c72	0x0000000a

 This looks like ascii characters.
-We can confirm this with the /s formatter:
+We can confirm this with the `/s` formatter:

     (gdb) x/s $sp
     0x20003fe8:	"Hello world\r\n"